Tube bending: Ice packing

 The pipe is filled with a water solution, frozen, and bent while cold.
 The solute (soap can be used) makes the ice flexible.
 This technique is used to make trombones.

 Pitch packing

-A similar techniques using pitch was formerly used, but discontinued because the pitch was hard to clean out without excessive heat.
+A similar technique using pitch was formerly used, but discontinued because the pitch was hard to clean out without excessive heat.

 Sand-packing/hot-slab forming

 In the sand packing process the pipe is filled with fine sand and the ends are capped.
 The filled pipe is heated in a furnace to 1600 °F or higher.
 Then it is placed on a slab with pins set in it, and bent around the pins using a winch, crane, or some other mechanical force.
 The sand in the pipe minimizes distortion in the pipe cross section.

 Mandrels

 A mandrel is a steel rod or linked ball inserted into the tube while it is being bent to give the tube extra support to reduce wrinkling and breaking the tube during this process.
 The different types of mandrels are as follows.